 A catastrophe is to come to some parts of Florida this first week of September of 2017, with global warming it becomes imperative that city life be adapted and made according to what mother nature, who cries out for the reconsideration of its existence, demands.
 The Earth, our planet, needs to recycle itself constantly.
 Consistently, we see that it has its own defense mechanism to guarantee the life of future generations.
 Let us not forget that ancient native American proverb: “We do not inherit the Earth from our ancestors, we borrow it from our children."
 May the infinite wisdom of the Eternal, for its love, bless the creation always.

-Luz Miranda-Valenciais a Translator by training (English, Spanish, German), World Languages Teacher, Proofreader, Interpreter, Consultant, and Editor of luzmirandaspanish.com.
-She loves cooking organic food every day..
+Luz Miranda-Valenciais the holder of a Professional Licensure in Translation (English, Spanish, German), a Diploma of Pedagogical Sciences and is a M.ED graduate.
+She is also the editor of luzmirandaspanish.com. and loves cooking organic food every day..
 Born in Lima, Peru.
 Lived in Munich, Germany, and now resides in Tampa, Florida, U.S.A.

 30 September 2018 Deutsch -Internationaler Tag des Übersetzens Übersetzung: Vermittlung kulturellen Erbes in Zeiten des Wandels Español -Día Internacional del Traductor La Traducción: Promotora del patrimonio cultural en tiempos de cambio English -International Translation Day Translation: Promoting cultural heritage in changing times